Despite these attempts, I never established a habit of regular journaling.

 If you are looking for a simple way to start journaling, Dabble.me is worth a look, or you could consider an alternative.

 Daybook is another journaling app similar to Day One or Penzu.
-The user experience is extremely minimal (see example below), but it's a free app and appears to be still in beta.
+The user experience is extremely minimal (see example below), but it bills itself as a free cloud-based journaling app.

 Journey is the new kid on the block and appears to be the most popular regular journaling app in this list, with over 65,000 reviews on the Google Play store and nearly 2,000 reviews on iTunes.
 Once again, it's pretty similar to Penzu and Day One, but it looks like Journey is a newer, more up-to-date version work exploring.